eleda77/eleda77.github.io/docs/vocab_list.md

 **perfervid** - intense and impassioned

+**pergola** - an archway in a garden or park consisting of a framework covered with trained climbing or trailing plants

 **peristalsis** - involuntary muscle movement that moves food through your gastrointestinal tract

 **peristyle** - a row of columns surrounding a space within a building such as a court or edging a veranda or porch